All Products

 • Reserved LCU fee = Unit price per reserved LCU × Number of reserved LCUs

 The unit price of a reserved LCU is the same as the unit price of an LCU.
-The actual price is subject to the price on the purchase page.
+The actual purchase price is subject to the price displayed on the purchase page.

 Resource plans cannot be used to offset fees for reserved LCU capacity.
-A resource plan can offset fees only for the portion of LCU usage that exceeds the reserved capacity.
+Only the portion of the actual LCU usage that exceeds the reserved LCU quantity can be offset by resource plans.

-The following table shows the billing details for an ALB instance with different resource usage and reservation configurations in each billing cycle.
+The following table describes the billing details for an ALB instance with different resource usage and reservation configurations in each billing cycle.

 Billing cycle